Commodore Format

 Commodore Format was a British magazine for users of the Commodore 64 home computer.
 It was published on the third Thursday of every month.
 All 61 issues were produced by Future plc.
 These came towards the end of the machine's commercial life - from October 1990 until October 1995.
+The magazine would however be in publication for two more years after commercial software for the machine ceased.

 Launch

 The launch editorial staff was dominated by journalists who had worked on Zzap!64, including editor Steve Jarratt.
 Sean Masterson was Steve's deputy.
 Contributions came from Gordon Houghton and Kati Hamza.
 There was one fresh face - staff writer, Andy Dyer.

 The first issue previewed the new cartridge-based C64 GS (Games System).
 The magazine had 98 pages and came with a games tape known as the "Power Pack".
 Issue one's tape included a playable preview of upcoming arcade conversion Iron Man, and the full version of Tau Ceti.
 It retailed for £1.95.